LeadDyno/leaddyno-docs-site/bigcommerce-singleclick-integration-guide.md

 ![Bigcommerce Google Analytics](/img/bc_guide_analytics_click_google.png)

-Paste the following LeadDyno tracking javascript into the **Tracking Code** field:
+Paste the code given to you just after adding the LeadDyno app (or you can also use the following javascript) into the **Tracking Code** field:

 {% highlight html %}
 <script type="text/javascript" src="https://static.leaddyno.com/js"></script>